Best Dragon Dictation Software Alternatives in 2026

 What happened to Dragon Home edition?

 Dragon Home was discontinued in 2023.
 It was the affordable consumer version of Dragon (sold for around $150-$200), aimed at home users and students.
 When Microsoft acquired Nuance, the focus shifted entirely to enterprise and medical markets.
 Dragon Home quietly disappeared, leaving millions of casual Dragon users without their familiar tool.
-The consumer Dragon market has since been filled by modern AI dictation tools like Voicy, Apple Dictation, and Google Voice Typing.
+That gap is now filled by modern AI dictation tools like Voicy, Apple Dictation, and Google Docs Voice Typing.

 What's the best dragon speech to text alternative for Windows?